Shadowed: Plot

 Fred goes back to his family, and opens the package, finding the address to a print shop with the plates.
 He doesn't call the police, remembering the threat.
-Returning to their boss, Lefty, the couple are chastized for losing the package, and punishment is subtlely suggested by him whilst playing Patience, Solitaire: the "Boys won't like it" sic.
+Returning to their boss, Lefty, the couple are chastized for losing the package, and punishment is subtlety suggested by him whilst playing Patience, Solitaire: the "Boys won't like it" sic.

 The murder is all over the news the next day, and Fred discovers that his lucky charm is missing from the chain of his watch.
 His daughter Carol goes out on a date with a banker named Mark Bellaman, and his other daughter Ginny goes to the golf course with her young beau Lester Binkey, a budding criminologist.
 Examining the location where the body was found, she finds her father's lucky charm.

 Pretending to be a detective investigating the crime, the murderer returns to the golf club, and bullies a gardener into giving him a list of those who played the golf course the day before.
 He hears Ginny speak her name, and realizes she is Fred's daughter.
 He offers to drive her home to her father, saying he is an old friend of his.

 When Fred goes to send the plates to the police anonymously by mail, he is followed by Lefty, who is only prevented from seizing them because a policeman friend of Fred's just happens to stop and speak to him.

 Ginny is called in to speak to Lt.
 Braden about the murder, because she ran away when a policeman approached her and Lester at the golf course.
 This leads Braden to question Fred, and his suspicions are raised when Fred gives a contradictory account of Lester's conversation with him than the one Lester gave at the police station.
 Braden orders one of his men, Sellers, to tail Fred afterwards.

 Later that night, Ginny is kidnapped by Lefty and his gang.
 They tell Fred that she will be killed if he doesn't give them the plates.
 They agree on an exchange, but Fred won't give the plates away even after Ginny is returned safely.
 Tony, the murderer, pulls a gun on him, but his wife Edna panics and rushes to the window to scream for help.
 Tony shoots Edna in the back, and Fred manages to knock down Tony with a golf club.
 Confronting Lefty whilst holding the club, Fred warns him not to move by telling him how long he's been using them, so Lefty sits down, and waits for the police to arrive.

 In the papers the next day, Fred is mentioned as a hero who caught the murderer.

 The family is reunited in happiness.